rjarratt/MUSS/README.md

 The long term aim of this project is to get MUSS running once more.
 Since the recovered source code is from the post-MU5 era, the most likely target is the PDP-11 or VAX.

-The initial effort is build an implementation of FLIP to translate the Flocoder files into compilable MUSL source code.
+The initial effort is build an implementation of FLIP to translate the Flocoder files into compilable MUSL source code, and a MUSL to C compiler that can be used to compile MUSL generated from Flocoder to C. Then the MUSL to C compiler can be used to compile the original Flocoder MUSL code to get an original Flocoder into C code that runs.